eerik-lehdonjoki/eerik-lehdonjoki-multilang/scala/README.md

 ## Notes
 - Pure standard library; no external dependencies.
 - The program resolves CSV path relatively (`../users.csv`).
 Run commands from inside `scala/` so relative path is correct.
-- Mirrors functionality of JavaScript, Python, and TypeScript versions.